prashantzzz/PrCarRentalSystem/README.md

-﻿# Car Rental System - README
+﻿# Car Rental System by Prashant

 ## Overview
 This project is a **Car Rental System** developed in **C#** using **ASP.NET Core**.
 The system allows users to register, log in, rent cars, and manage rental records.
 Admins can manage car listings, update car details, and handle rental requests.